savoirtech/soa-rag-reference-architecture/README.md

 Data sources from our point of view are anything that produces data that our system consumes.

-In our demo architecture we use JavaFaker to produce inputs to our pipeline.
+In our demo architecture we use DataFaker to produce inputs to our pipeline.

 ## Data Landing Zone